wikindx/wikindx/trunk/components/plugins/dbadminer/README.txt

 NB. this module is compatible with WIKINDX v5 and up.

-Wikindx custom wrapper for Adminer with a selection of tested plugins for Adminer.
+WIKINDX custom wrapper for Adminer with a selection of tested plugins for Adminer.

 Unzip this file (with any directory structure) into plugins/dbadminer/.
 Thus, plugins/dbadminer/index.php etc.

-NB: the FillLoginForm class is customized to always fill the login form with the db configuration of Wikindx.
+NB: the FillLoginForm class is customized to always fill the login form with the db configuration of WIKINDX.

 Adminer website: https://www.adminer.org/